howonlee/howonlee.github.io/_posts/2026-08-20-Use%20Prime%20Numbers%20to%20Schedule%20Repeating%20Tasks.md

 _Butlerian Notice:_ The charts are done by LLM, I wrote the actual words myself.

-The periodic cicadas of North America live and reproduce in 13- or 17-year cycles synchronized to each other, spending their juveniles years underground but emerging at that 13- or 17-year cycles to call to each other loudly and to mate.
-The fact that 13 and 17 are prime numbers, numbers not divisible by any integers except one and themselves, are almost certainly of great importance to their lifecycle, whether by [avoiding coevolution with predators](https://www.annualreviews.org/content/journals/10.1146/annurev-ento-072121-061108) or by the prime numbers evading [hybridization with other life cycles](https://academic.oup.com/evolut/article-abstract/63/1/288/6853133).
+The periodic cicadas of North America live and reproduce in 13- or 17-year cycles synchronized to each other, spending their juvenile years underground but emerging on those 13- or 17-year cycles to call to each other loudly and to mate.
+The fact that 13 and 17 are prime numbers, numbers not divisible by any integers except 1 and themselves, are almost certainly of great importance to their lifecycle, whether by [avoiding coevolution with predators](https://www.annualreviews.org/content/journals/10.1146/annurev-ento-072121-061108) or by the prime numbers evading [hybridization with other life cycles](https://academic.oup.com/evolut/article-abstract/63/1/288/6853133).

 In either case, the avoidance of overlap is the key, since composite period lengths would present opportunities for overlap in periods.
-A 12-year cadence would present opportunities for a 2-year-lifecycle predator to feast on cicadas, or a 3-year one, or a 4-year one.
+A 12-year cadence would present opportunities for a predator with a 2-year-lifecycle to feast on cicadas, or a 3-year one, or a 4-year one.
+Or a 12-year cicada would be hybridizing with a 2-year or 3-year or 4-year cicada, making infertile offspring - all the same to evolution.

 Another periodic domain where overlaps make things miserable is in task scheduling.
-A lot of the miserable nature of modern task-oriented work is having things come up periodically in waves, and having the sheer quantity of them pile up because of the modular concurrence of them.
-That is, you do some work in a cadence of every 2 weeks, and once every 3 weeks, and once every 4 weeks, and once every 6, and all those cadences add together once every 12 weeks to make your life absolutely miserable.
-You are the foolish cicada who emerges in 12 years in that case, getting eaten (or generally otherwise not getting to reproduce).
+A lot of the miserable nature of modern task-oriented work is having things come up periodically in waves, and having the sheer quantity of them pile up because of their periodic concurrence.
+That is, you do some work at a cadence of every 2 weeks, and once every 3 weeks, and once every 4 weeks, and once every 6, and all those cadences synchronize once every 12 weeks to make an almighty pile of tasks and your life miserable.
+You are the foolish cicada who emerges in 12 years in that case, getting eaten (or otherwise not getting to reproduce).
 See the charts for a demonstration.

 The solution for you, then, is clear, if you have the ability to set the cadences of your work.
 You have to learn to love work at a 2, 3, 5, 7, 11 (day, week, month) cadence, and learn to hate it at a 4, 6, 10, 12 (day, week, month) cadence.
-If you are mathematically more sophisticated, you will recognize that this argument really goes for _pairwise coprimality_, like the Chinese remainder theorem.

 <div id="recurrence-raster" class="recurrence-chart" role="img" aria-label="Recurrence timelines for prime and composite task intervals over 120 cycles"></div>

 <div id="collision-bars" class="recurrence-chart" role="img" aria-label="Pair collisions for tasks repeating after prime or composite numbers of days, weeks, months, and quarters"></div>

 <div id="lcm-matrices" class="recurrence-chart" role="img" aria-label="Pairwise least common multiple matrices for prime and composite recurrence intervals"></div>

+If you are mathematically more sophisticated, you will recognize that this argument really concerns _pairwise coprimality_, like the Chinese remainder theorem.
+So if you do not have 3-day tasks, then 9-day tasks are basically fine.

 <script>
 (() => {